 When a rule generates a CTA, Gainsight checks for any existing open CTAs containing several identifiers.
-The Company, Type, and Reason are always used as Identifiers, and optionally Name can be used as an identifier.
-If there is an open CTA with the same Identifiers, then the existing CTA is updated; otherwise, a new CTA is created.
+The Company, Type and Reason are always used as identifiers, and optionally Name can be used as an identifier.
+If there is an open CTA with the same identifiers, then the existing CTA is updated; otherwise, a new CTA is created.
 If there are multiple open CTAs with the same identifiers, then only one of the CTAs is updated.
-While updating, we update the priority, if the priority of the existing CTA is lower than the new CTA.
+While updating, if the priority of the existing CTA is lower than the new CTA, we update the priority.
 Comments are updated based on the Comments setting in the rule (comments do not include the updated properties but it includes the comments that the rule is trying to post, based on settings like a post once, always, or never).
 For Relationship level CTAs, the Relationship is also included in the default identifier.

-What's the maximum number of CTAs I can view in the Cockpit?
+What is the maximum number of CTAs that I can view in the Cockpit?

 Are there any plans to hide/archive-year-old closed CTAs at some point?

 Gainsight does not plan to archive or delete CTAs based on the historical time periods.
 You can run a report on closed CTAs in the report builder.

 Why can't I see closed CTAs if I group by Due Date, or filter to include them?